artodeschini/TaskService/README.md

 * Java 11
 * Maven 3.8.4
 * Quarkus
-* JPA / Panache with Postgres
+* JPA / Panache with h2 Databases
 * JSON
 * jQuery (only use to bootstrap)
 * Bootstrap 5